conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 Those are:

-- Data formats currently supported are plain `JSON`, and both `Avro` & `JSON` with Confluent Schema Registry.
+- Data formats currently supported are plain `JSON`, and both `Avro` & `JSON` with Confluent Schema Registry
-- To efficiently import data in Postgres, we didn't set any primary key, so a record can be there more than once.
+- Byte and Array data types are not supported.
+If a record can't be parsed, they are ignored
-- Byte and Array data types are not supported today.
-If a record can't be parsed, they are ignored.
+- No primary key.
+To efficiently import data in Postgres, we didn't set any primary key, so a record can be there more than once
-- If you try to index a topic with a schema that is not supported, the lag value will be 0 but no records will appear in the table.
+- If you try to index a topic with a schema that is not supported, the lag value will be 0 but no records will appear in the table

 If you identify more limitations or want to provide feedback, please [contact us](https://support.conduktor.io/).